 Small apartments come with small closets.
 To solve this problem, follow some of these organizing tips:

-- Space Bags by Ziploc.
+- Switch out seasonal clothing, storing it in vacuum-sealed bags below the bed when it is out of season.
+Reduce the volume of bulky items like blankets, pillows and comforters by as much as 75 percent by storing them in Space Bags by Ziploc.
 Removing all the air with a vacuum also keeps your fabrics free from dust, insects, mildew, moisture and musty odors.
 Get one large (21 1/2 by 29 1/2 by 5 in.) and one extra-large (26 1/2 by 39 1/2 by 6 1/2 in.) reusable cube bag at The Container Store for $15.

 - For simple, inexpensive solutions try collapsible, fabric organizers that hang from clothing rods and shoe racks that hang on the back of the door.